wesql/wescale/doc/developer/Use FailPoint Injection In WeScale.md

-Injecting FailPoints in Wesql-Scala for Enhanced Error Testing
+Injecting FailPoints in WeScale for Enhanced Error Testing
 =====================
 In prior tests, simulating extreme scenarios proved challenging.
 To facilitate error testing and subsequent onlineDDL development,